 - Permanent differences.

-Below we summarize some differences that arise with regards to the recognition of assets, liabilities, income, expenses, and measurement principles.
+Below we summarize some differences that arise with regard to the recognition of assets, liabilities, income, expenses, and measurement principles.

 Differences in assets